samhita-bhat/Supply-Chain-Management/README.md

 •	MAPE: 39.02%

 ## Key Insights
-• The variable ‘storage_issue_reported_l3m’ showed a very strong relationship with the target variable ‘product_wg_ton’.
+- The variable ‘storage_issue_reported_l3m’ showed a very strong relationship with the target variable ‘product_wg_ton’.
 Warehouses reporting higher storage issues had higher product movement.
 This feature was later identified as a potential data leakage variable and removed from the baseline model.
-• Warehouses with better infrastructure conditions like electric supply, flood proof facilities, temperature regulation systems showed better warehouse functioning and product handling.
+- Warehouses with better infrastructure conditions like electric supply, flood proof facilities, temperature regulation systems showed better warehouse functioning and product handling.
-• Warehouse capacity and workforce affected the product shipment.
+- Warehouse capacity and workforce affected the product shipment.
 Larger warehouses with more workforce and greater distributor coverage handled larger product volumes.
-• Geographical factors influenced the warehouse performance.
+- Geographical factors influenced the warehouse performance.
 Warehouses located farther from distributor hubs experienced lower operational efficiency due to transportation and delivery challenges.

 ## Actionable Business Recommendations
-• The company should invest in temperature regulation systems, backup power supply and flood proof mechanisms to improve the efficiency and reduce the disruptions.
+- The company should invest in temperature regulation systems, backup power supply and flood proof mechanisms to improve the efficiency and reduce the disruptions.
-• According to the numbers, the workforce doesn’t really affect the product movement.
+- According to the numbers, the workforce doesn’t really affect the product movement.
 So, focus on productivity improvement by implementing training, using technology and automation.
-• Increase storage capacity to accommodate growing product volumes and reduce storage related issues.
+- Increase storage capacity to accommodate growing product volumes and reduce storage related issues.
-• Consider expanding warehouse capacity in high volume regions to reduce delivery times and improve customer service levels
+- Consider expanding warehouse capacity in high volume regions to reduce delivery times and improve customer service levels.
-• Lower certified warehouses can adopt best practices from highly certified warehouses to improve the quality standards, and overall performance.
+- Lower certified warehouses can adopt best practices from highly certified warehouses to improve the quality standards, and overall performance.